amd-jnovotny/hipBLAS/docs/install/Windows_Install_Guide.rst

 Installing pre-built packages
 =============================

-hipBLAS can be installed on Windows 11 or Windows 10 using the AMD HIP SDK installer.
+hipBLAS can be installed on Windows 10 or 11 using the AMD HIP SDK installer.

 The simplest way to use hipBLAS in your code is to use CMake.
 To install hipBLAS on Windows, follow these steps: